Steven-Dawson18/the_ultimate_hangman_game/README.md

 * The run_game_choice function was adapted from this tutorial https://www.youtube.com/watch?v=m4nEnsavl6w&t=173s

 * The think function was adapted from this tutorial https://www.youtube.com/watch?v=7sVnul-StrU&t=992s

+* The update function was adapted from this tutorial https://www.youtube.com/watch?v=7sVnul-StrU&t=992s

 ### Content
 None